-The choice that was best for my daughter ripped me in two.
+The choice that was best for my daughter ripped me in two; it was painful.
 I told myself and Tyler, who is my fiancé (not my daughter’s father), that I was going to place her for adoption.
 You see it was not about me at all, it was about Tanzie.
 I got some information about a few agencies to call for more information on the adoption process.
 Once I found an agency I liked, I called them, went in to fill out paperwork, and got some family profiles to take home and look over.
-I picked the family by Tuesday, we met on Wednesday, and Saturday, May 26, 2012 I signed my rights away.
-That week was the best yet worst week of my life.
+I picked the family by Tuesday, we met on Wednesday, and Saturday, May 26, 2012, I signed my rights away.
+That week was the best yet worst week of my life, and it was painful.
 I knew I was making the right decision for my daughter and that was all that mattered.

 The choice that was best for my daughter ripped me in two.